-The Residential Tenancies Act, 2006 applies to almost all situations where living accommodations are rented.
-This includes rentals in both urban and rural areas, rental agreements entered into by people who are under 18, mobile home rentals and most "room and board" situations.
+The Residential Tenancies Act, 2006 applies to almost all situations where living spaces are rented.
+This includes rentals in both urban and rural areas, rental agreements entered into by people who are under 18, mobile home rentals, and most "room and board" situations.
 It also now applies to senior residences that provide meals and accommodation.

-Certain other laws also apply to landlord-tenant situations, including fire regulations, housing standards and human rights laws.
+There are some other laws that also apply to landlord-tenant situations, including fire regulations, housing standards and human rights laws.
 In addition to the rights and duties set out by the law, landlords and tenants are free to negotiate additional terms of their rental agreements.

 Renting a Place